 The Urostym rehabilitation problem is led by our team of nurses, nurse practitioners and doctors at Women’s Healthcare Associates.
 This is generally a weekly visit with one of our nurses for possibly 6-8 weeks.
 Some patients require less visits and some will require more.
 Changes in your symptoms should be noticed in 3-4 visits.
 You can visit the website for additional information.

 Women’s Healthcare Associates utilizes state-of-the-art sonography machines.
-We have the capability of 4-D imaging which looks at the image in 3-D using real time.
-We preform obstetrical and gynecological ultrasounds.
+We have the capability of using 4-D imaging for diagnostic purposes, which looks at the image in 3-D in real time.
+We perform obstetrical and gynecological ultrasounds as well.
 Our sonogram department is located conveniently on the second floor of our building in our Ancillary Services Department.
+Learn more about our ultrasonography services.

 Hysteroscopy utilizes a small camera that is inserted into the uterine cavity.
 The camera is used to visualize the cavity for abnormalities.
 This is helpful in diagnosing and treating abnormal uterine bleeding that may be caused by polyps, fibroids, or other abnormal tissue.
 It may also be used to diagnose other abnormalities of the uterine cavity.
 This procedure may be performed in our office and does not require a hospital visit in most healthy patients.